TheOriginalDeveloper/Custom-Alert/README.md

 # Custom-Alert
-This jquery plugin allows 100% custom alert styling, including an image, title, description and button
+This jquery plugin allows 100% custom alert styling, including an image, title, description and button.
+It is also 100% responsive.

 |=====================| CUSTOM ALERTS! |=====================|